rmartin-msft/fileprocdemo/readme.md

     - It's recommend that the API leverages queues/topics to further implement scale-out and rate limiting to ensuring performance and reliability objectives of the solution.
     - API should emit Events pushlished to the Azure Service Bus on a separate Topic, for example an `ApiEvents` Topic.
 Applications can subscribe to ApiEvents and optionally filter for interested events.

+# Test Data Used #
+> ℹ️ The example companies, organizations, products, domain names, e-mail addresses, logos, people, places, and events depicted herein are fictitious.
+No association with any real company, organization, product, domain name, e-mail address, logo, person, places, or events is intended or should be inferred

 ## Example High Level Flow

 ```mermaid